GDIAZ1106/Election_analysis/README.md

 ## Election Audit Summary

-Once the audit of this Election have been performed, there is an investment already done in developing a code that runs the Audit and produce a report automatically.
-It could be in the interest of the Election Commission oin using this script for future elections.
+Once the audit of this Election has been performed, there is an investment already done in developing a code that runs the Audit and produce a report automatically.
+It could be in the interest of the Election Commission on using this script for future elections.

-The most important two changes to be performed in the script are related to providing the user with the posibility of entering the name of the file to be analyzed and the name of the file were the output must be storaged.
+The most important two changes to be performed in the script are related to providing the user with the possibility of entering the name of the file to be analyzed and the name of the file where the output must be stored.

 This could be achieved by replacing the lines 8 to 11 in the script by the following: